 VIS – Nordic Journal for Artistic Research

-Stockholm University of the Arts and Norwegian Artistic Research Programme have collaborated to establish a digital journal for artistic research (visjournal.nu).
-The purpose of the journal is to serve as a basic source of knowledge for anyone who wants to learn and immerse themselves in artistic research in the Nordic region.
-The goal is to strengthen Nordic cooperation for artistic research.
+VIS is published as a collaborative effort by Stockholm University of the Arts and the Norwegian Artistic Research Programme.
+The purpose of the journal is to be a primary source of knowledge for anyone who wants to learn about, and immerse themselves in, the artistic research emanating from the Nordic region, as well as being a platform for international research that places a similar emphasis upon reflection.
+The goal is to use the journal as a framework to strengthen Nordic cooperation for artistic research.
 With this journal, we hope to contribute to insight, knowledge and awareness of methods, ethics and context in artistic processes.

 Paula Crabtree, Vice-Chancellor, Stockholm University of the Arts

-Magnus Bärtås, Professor, University of Arts, Crafts and Design
+Magnus Bärtås, Vice-Rector of Research, University of Arts, Crafts and Design

 Serge von Arx, Artistic Director Scenography Ostfold University College

-Heidi Möller, Editorial Project Manager, Stockholm University of the Arts
+Heidi Paatere Möller, Editorial Project Manager, Stockholm University of the Arts

 Visit VIS website